Build your ultimate summer routine with our free 14-day autoimmune challenge

 • Keep a list or recipe book of AIP-friendly snacks and meals to make decisions fast and easy

-There are many ways to save money while still adhering to AIP and focusing on quality, nutrient dense food.
-You can buy in bulk, plan ahead with meal prep, choose meat wisely, and buy local.
-Simple actions such as growing herbs in your windowsill or choosing in-season produce can add up over time to save on grocery bills.
+There are many ways to save money while still adhering to AIP and focusing on quality, nutrient-dense food.
+You can buy in bulk, plan ahead with meal prep, choose meat wisely, and shop locally.
+Simple actions such as growing herbs in your windowsill or choosing in-season produce can add up over time to savings on grocery bills.

 WellTheory’s Care Team offers personalized nutrition and lifestyle coaching to address autoimmune health and provide sustainable relief.
 The experts at WellTheory work with you to comprehensively address your autoimmunity and wellness goals.